-Ryan Gosling and Emma Stone falling in love in the city of dreamers – what a glorious movie is Damien Chazelle’s romantic musical LA LA LAND.
+Ryan Gosling and Emma Stone are falling in love in the city of dreamers in Damien Chazelle’s magical, romantic musical LA LA LAND.

 The superlatives came tumbling out of me after watching LA LA LAND, the second film from writer/director Damien Chazelle.
 Amazing.
 Breathtaking.
 Fabulous.
 Incredible.
 Magical.
 Scintillating.
 Wonderful.